shipmonk-rnd/composer-dependency-analyser/README.md

 </ruleset>
 ```

-Basically, this tool extracts used symbols just from use statements and FQNs (PHP8+) and compare those with your composer dependencies.
+Basically, this tool extracts used symbols just from use statements and compare those with your composer dependencies.

 ## Usage: